GBRC dataset and record audit Covid-19 highlights importance of audit...Read More

 This September, while wandering the lanes of St Saviour, a long way from the south cliffs, Russell Le Conte took this photo.

 A black-backed meadow ant, Formica pratensis, nest so far from what we consider their normal habitat?

 A flurry of emails back and forth and Julie, our Ant Survey Coordinator, headed off in search of the nest.
 Other local entomologists made plans to visit it.
-Julie swiftly reported back she was reasonably certain, especially as there was a mound – which is a key identifier.
+Julie swiftly reported back she was reasonably certain it was F. pratensis, especially as there was a mound – which is a key identifier.
 The nest was about 60 x 60 cm, very active and in good condition.
 It appears to be quite on its own as she checked the nearby banks.

 Everything suggested that this nest might be a remnant of a population that used to be far more widespread in years gone by.
 Ant expert Phil Attewell was approached and, this week, we got confirmation.

 Yes, definitely Formica pratensis.
 A nice find, and confirmation that these isolated inland nests are still surviving, and apparently thriving, in the lanes where they seem to have cropped up here and there over the years in Guernsey, and were on the maps that Charles David used to produce.
 Good to see a brand new one!

 Isolated single nests are the usual norm for F. pratensis.
 The apparently mutually friendly ‘supercolonial’, probably polygynous, nests of the Guernsey cliffs are not its traditional habit elsewhere, although similar populations are recorded in some sites, e.g. one or two places in the Netherlands, as Cedric Collingwoood used to tell me about.